From the Artistic Director

 With your support, important, urgent stories will be told at the highest standard of artistic excellence.
 With your support, Williamstown Theatre Festival will spark the next great national conversation about inclusion and diversity.
 With your support, hundreds of early-career theatre-makers will learn how to bring to life an untold story – how to make a world premiere play or musical that could transport and transform an audience.
 With your support, another playwright, with an untitled, unfinished, perhaps yet unwritten play, will go on to win the Pulitzer Prize.

 Martyna’s words – like those in her play – are true.
-Your generous donation this spring will enable us to take the kind of bold, daring artistic leaps that lead to meaningful cultural impact and transformation; together, we will support and unleash the next, great American theatre artists on the universe.
+Your generous donation will enable us to take the kind of bold, daring artistic leaps that lead to meaningful cultural impact and transformation; together, we will support and unleash the next, great American theatre artists on the universe.
 And, we might also enjoy a good laugh or a cathartic cry together along the way!

 I hope that you will give purposefully, proudly, and, of course, generously to support Williamstown Theatre Festival.
 Our artists and the stories we tell depend on you.
 Thank you for your enduring support.
-I look forward to seeing you and sharing our work with you this summer in Williamstown.

 With gratitude and warm regards,